-We love animals but please do not bring your pets to the festival.
+We love animals but please DO NOT bring your pets to the festival.
 That includes all campers, even early access.
 We have a number of convenient kennels nearby!

 Certified service animals are welcomed but “comfort pets” cannot be on the grounds.

 “Service Animals” as defined by the Americans with Disabilities Act will be allowed.
 “Emotional Support” animals and “Pets” ARE NOT covered under the ADA and therefore WILL NOT be allowed.
 All service animals must be registered with Festival ADA Services and be given festival credentials.
 Service animals must be physically restrained at all times, and it must remain with the person it provides service to at all times.

 Parking for Daytrippers is onsite and cost $10 on Friday and Saturday.
 It is free Thursday and Sunday.
 Camping is not permitted in day parking.
 Daily ticket holders must exit the day parking lot by 1 am.